The Lie of Humanity

 Is human life just another part of the environment for the advantageous taking to achieve other ends.
 Notwithstanding the propaganda of positive spins, history tells the horrifying facts that clearly show there is no sanctity of life.
 It’s purely a contrived morality issue that has evolved to control the masses by those who’ve assumed such power for the benefit it provides.

 We are an extremely violent species who pretend otherwise.
-Although we continually pray for peace it’s because peace is seldom ever sustained.
-The reality is that instead, we kill for peace; we kill to preserve; we kill to protect; we kill to punish; we kill to acquire; we kill over differences; we kill for power; we kill for money; we kill for control; we kill to retaliate; we kill for territory; we kill for retribution; we kill for religious ideals; we kill for democracy; we kill for resources; we kill by “collateral damage”; we kill for independence; we kill to defend; we kill as a deterrent; we kill to gain; we kill again and again.
+Although we continually pray for peace, it’s because peace is seldom ever sustained.
+The reality is that instead, we kill for peace; we kill to preserve; we kill to protect; we kill to punish; we kill to acquire; we kill over differences; we kill for power; we kill for money; we kill for control; we kill to retaliate; we kill for territory; we kill for retribution; we kill for religious ideals; we kill for democracy; we kill for resources; we kill by “collateral damage”; we kill for independence; we kill to defend against potential terrorists; we kill as a deterrent; we kill to gain; we kill again and again.
 “Might makes right”.

 We’ve even developed clever words to mask the horrors of unrelenting slaughter such as ethnic cleansing, genocide, holocaust, conflict, police action, skirmish, hostilities, encounter, dispute, aggression, controlled engagement, military intervention, preemptive strike, overseas contingency operations and, that old standby, war.
 Killing, no matter the words or how you spin it, is still killing.
 The willful taking of human life cannot be sanitized.

 Each death by murder diminishes the rest of us as a humane civilization.